Java Library

 Requirements

-• Please follow the same requirements as described above for the non-eFPE functionality.
+- Please follow the same requirements as described above for the unstructured encryption.

 Usage

-You will need to obtain account credentials in the same way as described above for conventional encryption/decryption.
+You will need to obtain account credentials in the same way as described above for unstructured encryption/decryption.
 When

-you do this in your Ubiq Dashboard credentials, you'll need to enable the eFPE option.
+you do this in your Ubiq Dashboard credentials, you'll need to use a structured dataset.

 The credentials can be set using environment variables, loaded from an explicitly